LingweiMeng/MyChatGPT/README.md

 ```
 ----------------------------------------
 HELP:
-exit: exit the conversation.
+img IMAGE_URL: pass an url or a local path to an image for image understanding.
-clear: clear the conversation history.
+back: back to the previous conversation.
 history: show the conversation history.
-back: go back to the previous stage of the conversation.
+clear: clear the conversation history.
 temperature: check and change the temperature.
 load FILE_PATH: load the conversation history from a file.
 save FILE_PATH: save the conversation history to a file.